-Every Meal has seen incredible growth in their impact on child hunger in the Twin Cities.
-Due to strong school and community partnerships, Every Meal continues its work with the community to grow and reach more children – you can see an updated map of all of our programs by clicking here.
+Every Meal continues to see incredible growth in its impact on child hunger in the Twin Cities and across Minnesota.
+With its strong school and community partnerships, Every Meal continues its work with the community to grow and reach more children – you can see an updated map of all of our programs by clicking here.

 As we look back at our history and look forward to the future, we are struck by the fact that food insecurity is a problem throughout the state and is not a one- or two-school issue.
 More than 300,000 children in Minnesota live in food insecurity.
 Our mission is to fight child hunger by developing more partnerships between the community and schools.